 Central Park 1964

 In my autobiography, (written at age 11) I described this very day in Central Park with my family.
 We attempted to sail a toy boat, but watched it capsize in the center of the pond.
-Mom snapped a couple blurry photos of that event, but didn't take picture of the sweet boy who rescued our sailboat.
+Mom snapped a couple blurry photos of that event, but didn't take a picture of the sweet boy, who rescued our sailboat.
 Here are just a few sentences from "the book" I wrote in 1969 "We watched nervously... and finally a small Negro boy appeared.
-"Need some help?" he asked.
+'Need some help?' he asked.
 The little boy tore off his shirt and shoes and jumped in.
 He brought the boat back safely."

 Another Park, Another Boat Launch

 My 2-dollar package of boats, turned out to be money well spent.
 I gently put all 4 in the pond and then found myself mesmerized by the simple entertainment.
 With little wind, the tiny boats drifted in different directions.
 And then the turtles became interested!
 I just watched and grinned and waited.